charan-akula/az_bank_livekit_agent/README.md

-# LiveKit AI Voice Agent Platform
+# AZ Bank AI Voice Agent Platform

 This project is an **AI-powered real-time voice + chat interaction platform** built on **LiveKit** and modern AI infrastructure.
 It enables natural, two-way conversations where intelligent agents can listen, understand, reason, and respond instantly.